Colin Barrett (author): Career

 Barrett started his literary career with comic books during his childhood before he moved on to poetry and books as an adult.
 For his earlier works, Barrett "spent 10 years not finishing anything".
 One of the short stories that Barrett did not finish was titled "Ontario".
 In between his college studies, Barrett was hired by Vodafone as a customer representative, from 2003 to 2008.

 Barrett's first published short story, "Let's Go Kill Ourselves", appeared in the Winter 2009–10 issue of The Stinging Fly literary magazine.
 During the following years he worked on material that would later feature in Young Skins, a cycle of seven stories set in the fictional town of Glanbeigh.
 "Calm With Horses", the fifth story in the collection, is written in novella form.
 During the COVID-19 pandemic, Barrett completed two books.
 In 2022, he released Homesickness, which consisted of eight new stories.
 Of these, seven were set in County Mayo and one, The Low, Shimmering Black Drone, in Toronto.

 Between 2014 and 2018, director Nick Rowland worked on adapting Calm with Horses into a film of the same name.
 In 2019, Calm with Horses debuted at the Toronto International Film Festival and starred Cosmo Jarvis and Barry Keoghan in leading roles.
 Bait and The Clancy Kid, both of which were published in Young Skins, were made into plays for New Theatre, Dublin in 2017.

 Barrett's debut novel, Wild Houses, was published in January 2024.
-It was longlisted for the 2024 Booker Prize.
-It was also nominated for the Trillium Book Award, English category.

 Writing process and themes

-Barrett said he would "look for one tiny detail and expand upon it".
+When asked about the process by which he wrote the stories within Young Skins, Barrett noted that he would "look for one tiny detail and expand upon it".
 He also focuses on the people instead of the events to make his works.
 Some of his inspirations include Flannery O'Connor and Denis Johnson.
 With Let's Go Kill Ourselves, Barrett created Dunvale, Ireland, for his short story.
+In a 2024 Sunday Independent article by Barrett, he explained that "[right] from the earliest drafts of Wild Houses, I associated Nicky with her car."

-Barrett had Young Skins occur in a made-up location called Glanbeigh, Ireland.
+The seven stories within Young Skins are set in the fictional town of Glanbeigh, Ireland.
 With Homesickness, Barrett continued to use locations in Ireland, while also using Canada for one of his short stories.
 Some of the topics that Barrett wrote about were about a missing child with The Clancy Kid.
 With A Shooting in Rathreedane, Barrett wrote about a member of the Garda who investigates a shooting.
+Wild Houses is about a gang kidnapping that "takes place during the Salmon [Festival] ... in Ballina, County Mayo."